taofeekaoyusuf/flask-ml-service/README.md

 When you are asked 'Where is your code?' select Github and choose your cloned repo.

-Configure your pipeline as a "Python to Linux Web App on Azure", select your subscription and the webapp name you used to deploy the webapp earlier (e.g. flask-sklearn).
+Configure your pipeline as a "Python to Linux Web App on Azure", select your subscription and the webapp name you used to deploy the webapp earlier (e.g. flask-ml-service).
 Click on 'Validate and configure'.

 ![Created pipeline](screenshots/S8-pipeline-created.PNG "Created pipeline")